-We have answered the most frequently asked questions about Galapagos below.
-However, if you have any other questions, please feel free to call us Toll Free at 1-888-268-9753 or email us at email@example.com.
-See all of our Galapagos Tours & Cruises.
+We have answered the most common Galapagos FAQ below.
+However, if you have any other questions, please feel free to call us at 1-888-268-9753 or email us at [email protected].

 It is always a good time to travel to a destination as unique and fascinating as the Galapagos Islands.
 There are two seasons, the rainy season and the dry season.
 The rainy season runs from December to June, with higher daytime temperatures (80’s F) and humidity, and occasional rain showers.
 The ocean temperature is also higher (77 degrees F), making swimming and snorkeling more appealing.
 This is also the breeding season for land birds and sea lions, and nesting season for sea turtles.